Julian-Heng/pl-assignment-2019/3/reflection.md

 well as more reliable than C. Unfortunately, the only other language that seems to have this feature is C#.

-Ada is object orientated, kinda.
+Ada is object orientated.
 A version of Ada in 1995 was made to make it an object orientated.
 The syntax for accessing an object's methods is `Object'Method()` which not the same for other's languages `Object.method()`.
 This may be seens as decrease in readability and writability as it does not conform to other languages, however, it can be argued that it's just the syntax